code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 ---
 title: "JSF - Primefaces Spring Security Example"
-permalink: /jsf-primefaces-spring-security.html
+permalink: /jsf-primefaces-spring-security-example.html
-excerpt: "A detailed step-by-step tutorial on how to implement a PrimeFaces login page using Spring Security, Spring Boot and Maven."
+excerpt: "A detailed step-by-step tutorial on how to implement a PrimeFaces login page using Spring Security, Spring Boot, and Maven."
 date: 2018-01-17
 last_modified_at: 2018-01-17
 header: